-Multi-family rental housing is permitted in the medium and high-density residential districts without limitation or requiring a use permit.
-Farmworker housing is permitted in the single-family residential and agricultural districts without requiring a use permit.
-Emergency shelters are permitted in the high-density residential district without limitation or requiring a use permit.
-Transitional and supportive housing is permitted in the single-family and medium and high-density residential districts without limitation or requiring a use permit.
-Single-room occupancy units are not permitted in any zoning district according to the Waterford Zoning Code.
+Multi family rental housing is permitted in the medium and high density residential districts without limitation or requiring a use permit.
+Farmworker housing is-permitted in the single-family residential and agricultural districts without requiring a use permit.
+Emergency shelters are-permitted in the high-density residential district without limitation or requiring a use permit.
+Transitional and supportive housing-is permitted in the single-family and medium and high density residential districts without limitation or requiring a use permit residential districts without limitation or requiring a use permit.
+Transitional and supportive housing-is permitted in the single-family and medium and high density residential districts without limitation or requiring a use permit.
+Single room occupancy units are not permitted in any zoning district according to the Waterford Zoning Code.
 Program 5.9 is included in this Housing Element to permit Single-Room Occupancy Units in the CC, Central Commercial Zoning District.